astropy/photutils/docs/aperture.rst

 Converting Between Pixel and Sky Apertures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The pixel apertures can be converted to sky apertures, and visa versa.
+The pixel apertures can be converted to sky apertures, and vice versa.
 To accomplish this, use the :meth:`~photutils.PixelAperture.to_sky` method for pixel apertures, e.g.: